fabiopaiva/Zf2DoctrineAutocomplete/README.md

         )
     );

-## Add javascript file to your layout (copy this file from data folder)
+## Add javascript file to your layout
+* Copy this file from data folder

     echo $this
         ->headScript()
         ->prependFile($this->basePath() . '/js/zf2-doctrine-autocomplete.min.js');

-## Create a custom form element and configure the options
+## Create a custom form element with your parameters

+* This file must be statically configured because is called from Zf2DoctrineAutocomplete engine

     <?php